 All these measures become less effective if your arthritis gets worse and this is when your surgeon may recommend an ankle replacement.

 What does the operation involve?

-Your surgeon will remove the damaged joint surfaces and replace these with an artificial joint made of metal and plastic.
+Your surgeon will make a cut on the front of your ankle and remove the damaged joint surfaces.
+They will replace these with an artificial joint made of metal and plastic.